leooel88/master-clo-five/README.md

 We also find a _server.js_ file, which implements a simple express server, which once launched, will enable users to make request to the microservice.
 Finally, we have the _.env.example_ file, presenting the different environment vairables to create in order to make the microservice work, the _package.json_ file, important file in a NodeJs project, and also the _tsconfig.json_ file, used to configure typescript in the project.

-### Database Folder
+### Database Folders
-This folder is structured like so :
+Theese folders are structured like so :
 First, there is the _database/config/database.config.ts_ file, which is used to create a connection between the microservice and the MySql database.
 We decided to use the Sequelize ORM to ease the connection with the database.
 Then we have the __database/models__ folder, which contains all the models, corresponding to the different database tables of the microservice.
 We also have the __database/services__ folder, which hosts differnt files, each implementing functions to ease insertion and retrievment of datas in the database.
 Those functions are then used in the controllers.